 Tax & Treasury Information

 Please email firstname.lastname@example.org with any tax or utility bill related questions during the Stay Safe Executive Order office closure.
-Email will be monitored Monday-Thursday.
-For all non-medical emergencies, including seasonal water turn on, please call Clay Township Dispatch
+Email and phone calls will be monitored Monday-Thursday.

 The drop box will be checked daily.